llmvetter/ece467_NaturalLanguageProcessing/hw01/README.md

 # Conventional Text Categorization Project (Fall 2024) 📚

 ## Overview
-This repository contains the implementation of a **Rocchia Tf-IDF Classifier** developed for **Natural Language Processing (NLP) - Fall 2025**.
+This repository contains the implementation of a **Rocchio Tf-IDF Classifier**.

-The code is written mainly in python.
-I was developed using the WSL Integration(Ubuntu) on Windows 11.
+The implementation was done in python.
+It was developed using the WSL Integration (Ubuntu) on Windows 11.
 The required packages are defined in the pyproject.toml

 ## Setup